List of High School DxD characters: Issei Hyoudou

 Issei demonstrates great potential as his resurrection required Rias to consume all eight pawns of her allotted team.
 Learning that he can assemble his own team in the future, he aspires to become a Harem King.
-He tries to protect and help his friends, some of whom fall in love with him, but while he enjoys their lustful affections, he hesitates to get serious with them because of the trauma suffered from Raynare.
+He tries to protect and help his friends, some of whom fall in love with him, but while he enjoys their lustful affections, he is also scared of them and doesn't want to get serious with them because of the trauma suffered from Raynare.
 As he progresses, he becomes a middle-rank devil, and acquires a familiar named Skithblathnir.
 He later reaches the upper-ranks, with Asia, Xenovia, Ravel and Rossweisse as part of his group.